Which chemical is commonly known as table salt?

 Master chemistry nomenclature with our test!
 Featuring essential concepts, exercises, and explanations.
 Dive deep into chemical naming conventions!

-The chemical commonly known as table salt is sodium chloride, which has the chemical formula NaCl.
-This compound consists of sodium ions (Na⁺) and chloride ions (Cl⁻) in a 1:1 ratio.
-Sodium chloride is widely used in cooking and food preservation due to its flavor-enhancing properties and ability to inhibit the growth of bacteria.
+Table salt is chemically known as sodium chloride, which has the formula NaCl.
+This compound consists of sodium ions (Na+) and chloride ions (Cl-), forming a stable ionic compound that is essential for human health and widely used in cooking and food preservation.
+The term "table salt" specifically refers to this compound, distinguished by its unique role and widespread use as a seasoning and preservative.

 Subscribe